JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Images/ReadMe.md

 This folder will also contain general images used throughout various documentation of the project.
-The images folder acts as a hoard of all the images.
-This includes the project poster and photos of the device under construction and completion.
+The images folder acts as a hoard of all the image sources save photos of the device.